Thyroid Cancer: The Basics

 Often, these treatments are used:

-• Supplemental Thyroid Hormone Therapy: Thyroid hormone pills given after surgery in patients who had a near-total or total thyroidectomy.
+- Supplemental Thyroid Hormone Therapy: Thyroid hormone pills are given after surgery to patients who had a near-total or total thyroidectomy.
 It is used to replace hormones no longer being made by the missing thyroid.
 It can also keep any leftover thyroid cancer from growing back.

 This article is an introduction to thyroid cancer.
 You can learn more about thyroid cancer diagnosis and treatment by using the links below.